ugoproto/ugodoc/docs/Data_Storytelling.md

 7. **CSI**: run a small, ad hoc investigation.
 Find out why something is happening.
 Find out why some customer are dropping online transactions when they get to the postal code input form; what if some rural locations don't have postal codes?

 8. **Eureka**: invest in long, analytically-driven searches for a solution to a complex problem.
 Discover the right way to refer and price potential buyers to real estate agents on a website.
-Since these project are core to the company's business model, the projects need a corporate buy-in because they involve several different analytical methods, false starts, dead-ends, discoveries.
+Since the project is core to the company's business model, it needs a corporate buy-in.
+The project involve several different analytical methods, false starts, dead-ends, discoveries.

 ## Methods